"Traditional tests seem increasingly out of touch… They don’t tap into what we humans are best at: visual processing."

 University of Bath

 Dr. Parkinson holds a BSc in Psychology from the University of Exeter, MSc in Applied Psychology from Aston University, and a PhD from the University of Bath School of Management, UK.
 He is an I-O Psychologist specializing in creating assessment systems for profiling individuals and teams.
-Additionally he’s an expert on the psychology of entrepreneurs and co-author of numerous commercially available assessments.
+Mark works with the Psychology Team to develop and refine products, and embed solutions, based on his experience co-authoring numerous psychometrics.

 Rachel Stewart Johnson